 Now he was gone.
 She was broke.
 Public aid in Massachusetts had all but dried up.
 She had not been able to find full time work, she was substitute teaching in Boston.
 What was she grateful for?
 I was waiting to hear.

 The last thing she said: I’m alone, broke, but not unhappy, not in the least afraid.
-As a matter of fact, I’m rather content, she said, because I believe something, my little way of thinking about things, that may sound wacky but I really believe this —
+As a matter of fact, I’m rather content, she said, because I believe something my little way of thinking about things, it may sound wacky but I really believe this —

 These are the two American stories of gratitude that I heard on the radio just before Thanksgiving.

 I listened and then I wrote my own tale of gratitude.
-It had to do, like the ones I had heard, with health, and loving somebody, with what I believe gets me through the long nights, with a vague sense of possibility, that everything is going to be all right — of hope I suppose — that accompanies all our lives like a sense of something fine arriving from the distance, something good.
+It had to do, like the ones I had heard, with health, and loving somebody, with what I believe gets me through, a vague sense of possibility — of hope I suppose — that accompanies all our lives like a sense of something fine arriving from the distance, something good.
 Hope, that’s it.